Azure/autorest.typescript/packages/typespec-test/test/schemaRegistry/generated/typespec-ts/README.md

 ### SchemaRegistryClient

-`SchemaRegistryClient` is the primary interface for developers using the SchemaRegistry REST client library.
+`SchemaRegistryClient` is the primary interface for developers using the SchemaRegistry client library.
 Explore the methods on this client object to understand the different features of the SchemaRegistry service that you can access.